s3ntinel4/s3ntinel4.github.io/index.md

 ## About Me

-Hi, my name is Carlos Henrique, a cybersecurity student with experience in `helpdesk`, `network troubleshooting` and `customer support`, i fell in love with cybersecurity few years ago since then i began my journey with focus in the blue side of the force and cloud security.
+Hi, my name is Carlos Henrique, a cybersecurity student with experience in `helpdesk`, `network troubleshooting` and `customer support`, i fell in love with cybersecurity few years ago since then i began my journey with focus in blue team and cloud security.

 > Is all about consistency ...